Getting Started With PETG Filament 3D Printing

 - PETG Pro Filament

-PETG CF filament is a composite form of standard PETG filament with carbon fiber reinforcement.
-This material was engineered to deliver high strength, impact resistance, toughness, wear resistance, zero warping, and high moisture resistance.
-CF filament is only available in b;ack color and is used for small industrial application.
+PETG CF filament is a carbon-fiber-reinforced composite that delivers high strength, impact resistance, wear resistance, zero warping, and excellent moisture resistance.
+It is supplied only in black and is suited to light industrial uses.

 Printer Hardware Requirements for PETG Filament